BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 In my country, the Right is currently gaining traction due to an increase in immigration and some minor regulations geared towards a better energy mix.
 If a minor shift leads to a right-wing drift, what will transpire when more devastating effects take hold?
-The Right can offer people, battered and affected by their *symbolic misery*, a short-term respite -- another outlet, apart from consumption, to vent their frustrations.
+The Right can offer people, battered and affected by their *symbolic misery*, a short-term respite---another outlet, apart from consumption, to vent their frustrations.

 The rise of someone like Trump, the quintessential postmodern president, might reflect our desperate underlying desire to find a narrative that makes sense of our realities.
 It suggests an urge to identify cracks in postmodernity and wield a hammer against the unseen glass.